Keyboard shortcuts

 This chapter named the repeated structures that sit underneath the small ML pipeline.
 A functor explains mapping inside a wrapper.
 A natural transformation explains changing wrappers consistently.
 A monoid explains safe accumulation.
 A local gradient explains why a large training computation can be assembled from small derivative rules.

-The next chapter uses the same engineering habit on a wider set of ideas from applied category theory.
+The next chapter, Seven Sketches Through Rust, uses the same engineering habit on a wider set of ideas from applied category theory.
 Instead of adding a larger ML model, it shows how the same typed-Rust style can model orders, resources, database instances, design relations, signal flow, circuits, and local-to-global behavior.

 Further Reading